Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 The SceneServiceInfo file is a JSON file that describes the capability and data sets offered by an instance of a Scene Service.
-The SceneServiceInfo has the following structure :
+The SceneServiceInfo has the following structure:

 <div>
 <img src="images/figure-05.png" title="Logical schema of the SceneServiceInfo document" alt="Logical schema of the SceneServiceInfo document">